15H AGO

 Editor’s note: Birches Health is a leading national provider of Responsible Gaming resources and Problem Gambling treatment, offering clinical care covered by insurance and state government funding.

-As the excitement builds, many fans are looking forward to placing wagers on their favorite golfers.
-However, it's important to approach betting with caution and take a measured approach, especially for prestigious events like the U.S. Open.
+As the excitement builds and discussions about Shinnecock's tough test continue, many fans are looking forward to placing wagers on their favorite golfers.
+However, it's important to approach betting with caution and a measured approach, especially for major events like the U.S. Open.

 Tips for betting smartly and responsibly on the U.S. Open

-Betting on golf, especially a tournament like the U.S. Open, demands a careful approach to ensure you enjoy the experience responsibly.
-Let’s run through some important Responsible Gaming tips for U.S. Open betting.
+Betting on golf in general, and in particular a prestigious tournament like the U.S. Open, demans a careful approach to ensure you enjoy the experience responsibly.
+Let's run through some important Responsible Gaming tips for U.S. Open betting.

 • Diversify your bets: Instead of placing all your money on one golfer, consider spreading your wagers across multiple bet types.
 This can help manage risk and decrease the likelihood of losing all of them.

-• Avoid chasing losses: If you lose a bet, don't try to recover your losses by placing more or larger bets.
+• Avoid chasing losses: If you lose a bet, don't try to recover your losses by placing more or larger bets, a concept known as “chasing losses.”
 Stick to your original betting strategy and budget.

 • Stay informed: Keep up with the latest news and developments in the tournament.
 Injuries, weather conditions and other factors can significantly impact performance.